FRCTeam1987/broncobots-docs/docs/documentation/updating-the-docs.md

 ## Prepare for committing changes.
 - If you are a member of the Broncobots organization, then [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) in this repository for the relevant change.
 - If you are not a member of the Broncobots organization, then [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
-- Clone the repo or be comfortable making changes directly on GitHub.
+- Clone the repository or be comfortable making changes directly on GitHub.

 ## Adding Docs
-1. Copy the [template](../../template.md) from the root directory and paste it to the appropriate directory in this project.
+1. Copy the template.md from the root directory and paste it to the appropriate directory in this project.
     - Create a new directory if needed.
 2. Replace generic content from the template with the new specific information.
-3. Update the [mkdocs.yml](../../mkdocs.yml) file with structure for the new content.
+3. Update the mkdocs.yml file in the root directory with structure for the new content.

 ## Updating Docs
 1. Edit the relevant files directly.

 ## Removing Docs
 1. Delete the relevant files.
-2. Remove references to the deleted files in the [mkdocks.yml](../../mkdocs.yml) file.
+2. Remove references to the deleted files in the mkdocs.yml file in the root directory.

 ## Submitting Changes For Review
 1. Commit your changes early and often.